webexpoprague/content/output/sessions-data.md

 ## Talk Description

-As a modern full-stack developer, mastering security is no longer optional — it's essential.
-In this talk, Vojtěch will borrow from the best practices and terms from enterprise companies and show you how to apply them in your daily development life.
-Together, you’ll look beyond abstract language and explore how to find the boundary between negligence and prioritising relevant threats in your role.
-He’ll also share his insights about how to leverage AI to build more secure products and the importance of securing AI use cases.
+Working with the next generation in an IT school offers a unique perspective on how young people engage with technology, problem-solving, and well-being.
+Even as you push them to think independently, use tech ethically, and adapt — they often face challenges that mirror those in the professional world.
+In this talk, Markéta shares real experiences from the classroom, exploring the struggles, successes, and unexpected lessons that resonate beyond education.
+Expect honest stories, insights on resilience, and a fresh perspective on navigating the ever-changing tech landscape.

 ## Tags

-Backend Dev, Security
+AI &amp; ML &amp; Bots, Business &amp; Growth, Future of Work, Sustainability &amp; Ethics

 ## Session Focused on

-Web Development: 100%, Design & UX: 0%, Marketing: 20%, Business: 80%
+Web Development: 60%, Design & UX: 0%, Marketing: 0%, Business: 60%

 ## Session Presenter

-Vojtěch Vondra
+Markéta Fibigerová

 ## Session Presenter Bio

-Vojtěch leads the Entra Edge and Quality organisation in the Microsoft Development Center Prague.
-The team's focus is securing Microsoft's perimeter, protecting every authentication request for both consumers and enterprises, and building tooling to manage the largest scale outages and incidents.
-Microsoft Entra secures access for every user, application, and device across a company's environment and logins for all of Microsoft's offerings.
-Previously, Vojtěch led the product engineering organisation at Productboard.
+Markéta is an innovator in education, an entrepreneur, and an IT expert.
+Named as one of the top 20 Czech innovators in 2020, she became a founding member of an IT company while still studying at Charles University.
+After more than 15+ years of hands-on experience in software development, she founded a secondary school in 2018, teaching all aspects of technology, well-being, and resilience.
+Markéta is also a passionate back-country skier, mountaineer and climber, mom of two teenagers and a devoted master to a hyperactive border collie.

 ## Session Details

 ### Date

-May 28, 2025 2:00 pm
+May 29, 2025 1:20 pm

 ### Duration